Meghan Agosta: Personal life

 Agosta grew up in an Italian household, in Ruthven, Ontario; a community of the town of Kingsville.
 She represented Canada at the 2006 World Inline Hockey Championship in Taylor, Michigan.
 She earned an assist in the gold medal game in a loss to the United States.
 Her parents' names are Nino and Char.
 She has three siblings, Kara, Jeric and Jade.
 Her brother Jeric received a full scholarship to play hockey at the University of Nebraska Omaha.
 She majored in criminal justice at Mercyhurst.
 On August 31, 2012, Agosta married Marco Marciano, the Canadian national women's team goaltending and video coach.
 Marciano is also the goaltending coach of the Blainville-Boisbriand Armada of the QMJHL.
 Agosta separated from Marciano in the fall of 2014 and changed her name back to Agosta shortly thereafter.

 In fall 2014, Agosta took a break from hockey and joined the Vancouver Police Department as a probationary constable.
 Agosta graduated from the Vancouver Police Department Police Academy in May 2015.
-Agosta took a year leave from the Vancouver Police Department to train and play with the Canadian national team.
+She took a year leave from the Vancouver Police Department to train and play with the Canadian national team before the 2018 Olympics.

+In 2020 she took part in the televised reality competition show "Battle of Blades" with figure skater Andrew Poje.

+Agosta and Vancouver police officer Jason Robillard have two children together — Chance and Rylan.